unilogs/unilogs/ingestionApp/README.md

-# TypeScript x Express x Node.js
+# Ingestion Backend Server

-This is a boilerplate for the TypeScript + Express app.
+This is the backend server for our Ingestion App, that will receive http requests from fluent-bit.

 ## Prerequisites